 Being a Black father, I notice people being shocked that I am even involved with my children … that’s about living in a wider racist culture.
 Black masculinity has always been under attack.
 As a kid, I was physically beat up by my own brother for not being masculine enough.
 As Black men, my son and I are under relentless scrutiny.
 So my job is to help him develop friends who know that masculinity isn’t about seeking violence and avoiding pink clothing.

 This Father's Day I want to encourage all dads out there to remember you don't have to conform.
 You can do it differently, if you dare.
-Click HERE for tips, tools, and information you can use to mentor the boys around you.

 But first, check out the video below.
 Happy Father's Day.